LuckyJimJD/CivilProcedure/cases/Mottley.md

 The application of this rule to the case at bar is decisive against the jurisdiction of the Circuit Court.

-It is ordered that the Judgment be reversed and the case remitted to the Circuit Court with instructions to dismiss the suit for want of jurisdiction.[^1]

----

-[^1]: Editor's Note: For the subsequent history of this case, see [_Louisville & Nashville R. Co. v.
+It is ordered{% marginnote "margin-note-id" "For the subsequent history of this case, see [_Louisville & Nashville R. Co. v.
 Mottley,_ 219 US 467 (1911)](https://scholar.google.com/scholar_case?case=15541627978206243212), reversing [133 Ky.
-652 (1909)]({{ site.baseurl }}/assets/materials/subject-matter-jurisdiction/Mottley_KyCtApp_1909.pdf).
+652 (1909)]({{ site.baseurl }}/assets/materials/subject-matter-jurisdiction/Mottley_KyCtApp_1909.pdf)." %} that the Judgment be reversed and the case remitted to the Circuit Court with instructions to dismiss the suit for want of jurisdiction.